RocketCommunicationsInc/acme-be/README.md

 Create the first migration: `docker-compose exec acme aerich init-db` To ensure it was succesful, you can query the postgres database by using `docker-compose exec acme-db psql -U postgres`, `\c acme_dev`, `\dt`.
 It should list the created relations.

+#### Troubleshooting

+If the postgres setup commands have been run but you don't see the relations or you get a "model not found" error, try running: `docker-compose exec acme aerich upgrade`.
+This will create any tables defined within the `upgrade` method.

 ### Testing

 This project should try to use test driven developement whenever possible.
 This means writing tests, ensuring failures, and then writing the code to make that test pass.